-Summary of Potential Impediments to Achievement
+• Summary of Potential Impediments to Achievement

 The agency's Order of Selection may result in restrictions on our ability to serve customers who are not ranked as most significantly disabled.
 These individuals are also in need of VRCBVI services in order to succeed in independent living, pursue education, and prepare for employment.
-We were fortunate that in FY2007 the V R program had sufficient resources to be able to serve all eligible customers.
+We were fortunate that in FY2008 the V R program had sufficient resources to be able to serve all eligible customers.

 Attracting qualified staff with the necessary training and experience has become an issue in maintaining quality services.
 There is a nationwide shortage of individuals coming out of University training programs in the field of blind rehabilitation.
 The agency has initiated a sign-on/retention bonus program for certain positions that have historically been difficult to fill.
+For example, hiring Orientation and Mobility Instructors has been a challenge due to the limited number of graduates from university training programs.
+Learning to travel is an essential skill for students to acquire in order to work and live independently.
+We are increasing the number of Orientation & Mobility instructors from 3 to 4.
+This will significantly enhance our ability to provide the training that is necessary for students to become competent and independent travelers.
+We have been vigorously recruiting to fill the two Orientation & Mobility positions that are currently vacant and we are optimistic that these positions will be filled by end of calendar year 2009.